 Unlocking Forecasting Power Through Your CMS

 Most firms aren’t using their CMS for financial forecasting—but they should be.
+A case management system (CMS), such as Filevine, contains the case timeline, settlement expectations, and case costs needed to build a practical law firm cash flow forecast.
 By organizing cases by type and identifying key milestones, you can transform your CMS into a powerful forecasting engine.

 Step 1: Define Case Types and Milestones